nhs-r-community/conf-23-checkin/backend/email_body.md

 If you’re using a taxi, there are drop off points by our:

 - main visitor entrance at 215 Euston Road (raised kerb)
 - staff-only entrance on Gower Place (raised and dropped kerb).
-It’s a short distance from here to our main visitor entrance at the front of the building.
+It's a short distance from here to our main visitor entrance at the front of the building.

 We have two parking spaces for [Blue Badge holders](https://wellcome.org/about-us/contact-us#accessibility).